Take over an existing conda environment

 Note

 --from-history does not capture pip-installed packages.
-If your environment includes pip packages, add them manually to the pip: section of environment.yml after exporting.
+The watermark package you installed with pip is missing from the export.
+If your environment includes pip packages, add them manually under a pip: subsection of dependencies: after exporting.

 For an exact reproduction on the same platform, export everything: